Skip to content

 Suitable for all abilities

 This course is designed to break down that fear of starting with a white page - a blank sketchbook.
 Over the six weeks we will aim to learn a range of skills and techniques and develop a personal visual journal with a focus on composition and colour.
+This workshop is booked direct with Lucy Inder with her own Terms & Conditions and cancellation policy.

 Lucy Inder headshot in studio Lucy Inder sketchbook with russian doll collage - i'm never going to be a minimalist Lucy Inder sketchbook collage - kids shoes Lucy Inder sketchbook collage - bird of paradise flower Lucy Inder sketchbook collage - colourful and fragile sticker Lucy Inder sketchbook collage - newsprint and handwritten the beach Lucy Inder sketchbook collage - tate gallery ticket Lucy Inder sketchbook collage - ladies boots Lucy Inder sketchbook collage - royal mail tracked label Lucy Inder sketchbook collage - coloured square and circles